mikecann/mikecann.co.uk/public/posts/as3-dictionary-weak-method-closures/post.md

   - dictionary
   - puremvc
   - robotlegs
-title: "AS3, Dictionary & Weak Method Closures"
+title: 'AS3, Dictionary & Weak Method Closures'
+oldUrl: /actionscript/as3-dictionary-weak-method-closures
 ---

 This is going to be a technical post so those of you not of the code persuasion look away now..